mwtb47/aeroplane-boarding/README.md

 ## Boarding Methods

 The following provide a description of the boarding methods and illustrations of the order in which passengers board in each method.
 All passengers board from the front, with passenger 1 boarding first and, in this set up, passenger 90 boarding last.
+Annimations of an example of each boarding can be found in the GIFs folder above.

 #### Back-to-front
 Passengers enter the plane in order of their row, starting with the last row.
 Within each row, the order of the passengers is random.